andrlange/mqtt5-demo/mqtt_mosquitto/README.md

 ## Next Steps

 Once this Mosquitto broker is running, you can:
-1. Create your Spring Boot MQTT publisher
+1. Run your Spring Boot MQTT publisher
-2. Build your Dart MQTT subscriber
+2. Run your Dart MQTT subscriber
 3. Test the complete message flow

 The broker is now ready to handle MQTT5 messages from your Spring Boot application and deliver them to your Dart client!